abhra0897/stm32f1_ili9341_parallel/README.md

 ## ILI9341 Parallel Display Driver for STM32F1
-This is a fast display driver for interfacing ILI9341 LCD display with STM32F1 microcontroller over an 8bit parallel (8080-II) bus.
+This is a fast display driver for interfacing ILI9341 LCD display with STM32F1 microcontroller over an 8bit parallel (8080-II/I) bus.
 It's mainly written for my personal usage.

+[Vitasam](https://github.com/vitasam) added support for JYETech [DSO138](jyetech.com/dso-138-oscilloscope-diy-kit/) oscilloscope.

 GPIOs are handled by direct register manipulation for faster performance. *This driver now configures the used GPIOs, so user need not do it anymore*.